Essential Flounder Fishing Gear: A Comprehensive Guide

 Hooks:

 Circle hooks are highly recommended for flounder fishing in this region.
 A size 2/0 to 4/0 circle hook is ideal, reducing the risk of gut-hooking the fish and allowing for easier release.
-These hooks are particularly effective when using live bait, which is common in Pacific Northwest flounder fishing.
+These hooks are particularly effective when using live bait.

 Rigs:

-The Carolina rig is a popular choice for flounder fishing along the coasts of Washington and Oregon.
-This rig allows your bait to stay close to the bottom, where flounder typically feed.
-Another effective setup is the Fish Finder rig, which is useful for fishing in deeper waters or in areas with strong tidal currents, common in this region.
+The Carolina rig is a popular choice for flounder fishing along the coasts of Washington and Oregon, keeping your bait close to the bottom where flounder typically feed.
+The Fish Finder rig is also effective for fishing in deeper waters or areas with strong tidal currents.

 Bait for Flounder Fishing in the Pacific Northwest